Router Optimization

 • Test at different times (yes, your 7PM binge stream is battling neighborhood traffic).

-Here’s the deal—compare your test results to your ISP’s promised numbers.
+Here’s the deal, compare your test results to your ISP’s promised numbers.

 • If you’re paying for 300 Mbps and seeing 80?
 RED FLAG.

-Pro Tip: Many ISPs provide “up to” speeds.
-Translation?
-You might hit that number in a vacuum—on Mars.
+• Ditch the marketing spin and look at real usage.
+Many ISPs promise “up to” speeds.
+You might hit that number in a vacuum, on Mars.
+That’s it.
+Real-world performance?
+Different beast entirely.

 Bottom line: smart comparisons reveal gaps.
 And if you’re serious about internet speed optimization, this is where it starts.

 Wi-Fi works kind of like sound.
-If you shout from the basement, someone upstairs won’t hear you well—same goes for your signal.
+If you shout from the basement, someone upstairs won’t hear you well, same goes for your signal.

 • Place your router centrally and elevated.